unpc2026/diaryasprogrammer/README.md

 Syntax specifies how a program is expressed, not what the program means.

-Whenever discussing source code constructs—such as string literals, quotation styles, escape sequences, interpolation, parsing, or other language grammar—explicitly identify the discussion as being at the syntax level.
+When discussing source-code constructs such as string literals, quotation styles, escape sequences, interpolation, parsing, or other language grammar, distinguish the syntactic construct from the value or semantic behavior it produces or denotes.
+Explicitly identify the syntax level when the distinction is important to understanding.

 Clearly distinguish: